f4exb/sdrangel/swagger/sdrangel/examples/Readme.md

 It uses the following APIs:

   - To create a new device set:
-    - OperationID: `instanceDeviceSetsPost`
+    - OperationID: `instanceDeviceSetPost`
-    - URI: `/sdrangel/devicesets`
+    - URI: `/sdrangel/deviceset`
     - HTTP method: `POST`
   - To select a device in a device set:
     - Operation ID: `devicesetDevicePut`